mdn/kumascript/README.md

       login, create a new document that uses your new or modified macro(s), and test that it renders correctly.

-    * Run the macro linter to check for JavaScript syntax errors:
+    * Run the macro linter to check for syntax errors:

           make lint-macros